L1apps/retro-pong/DOCKER_HUB.md

 ## How to Use

 ### 🐳 Docker CLI
-The fastest way to get started is using the Docker command line:
+The fastest way to get started is using the Docker command line.

+From Docker Hub:

     docker run -d \
       -p 2700:80 \